kvarak/dnd/docs/_Classes/paladin.md

  **All for the Cause**.
 For the community of your cause, you must serve, sacrifice, and obey.

 ### Voice of Certainty
 When you take this oath, you act with unwavering confidence.
-You gain proficiency with the Persuasion skill.
+You gain 1 skill point to spend on the *Speechcraft* skill.

 ### Sacred Touch
 When you use the Divine Smite feature, you can spend one additional die from your pool to make it a Wrathful Smite.
 You can spend a single die for no extra damage.